z/OS Resources Table

 'zos-resource-table-batch-actions'

 Batch actions are only available for views with selectable rows.
-They are displayed after the user selects one or many rows using the checkboxes on the left side of the view.
-Batch actions are executed on every resource selected.
-For example, if a users selects checkboxes for multiple jobs and uses the Delete batch action, all the selected jobs will be deleted.
+They are displayed after the user selects one or more rows using the checkboxes on the left side of the view.
+Batch actions are executed on every selected resource.
+For example, if a user selects checkboxes for multiple jobs and uses the Delete batch action, all the selected jobs are deleted.

 Search and Filter actions

-The z/OS Resources Table provides actions for searching and filtering partitioned and sequential data sets to refine the results of the data sets query.
+The z/OS Resources Table provides actions to search and filter partitioned and sequential data sets to refine the results of the data sets query.

-When viewing data sets, buttons for Filter and Search (RSE profiles only) will be available in the toolbar.
+When you view data sets, two new buttons for Search and Filter are available in the toolbar.

 'zos-resources-table-search-filter-buttons'

 For sequential data sets, you can specify string content in the input field.
-After clicking Submit, a search is performed for sequential data sets containing the specified content.
+After you click Submit, a search is performed for sequential data sets that contains the specified content.
 The results are displayed in the table in expandable rows, which include the sequential data set name and its attributes, the number of matches, and the line that contains the content.

 'zos-resources-table-sequential-search-results'